DNSCrypt/doh-server/README.md

     -t, --timeout <timeout>                          Timeout, in seconds [default: 10]
 ```

 Serves HTTP requests only.
-DoH is mostly useful to leverage an existing webserver, so just configure your webserver to proxy connections to this.
+DoH is mostly useful to leverage an existing webserver, so just configure your webserver or CDN to proxy connections to this.

 ## Clients